UBC-ORCA/fp4-gemm-accelerator/README.md

 ## Tensor and Block Scaling

+**NOTE: PLEASE IGNORE, THIS DOES NOT CORRECTLY PERFORM BLOCK SCALING**

 Tensor/block scaling prenormalizes a tensor or block to scale its maximum value to the maximal or near-maximal value in the target format when quantizing.
 For simplicity, we will only consider scaling by powers of 2 which require shifting and not multiplying or dividing.
 For now, shifting will involve simple truncation.
 Below, we will consider block scaling in the inference design -- however, for now, training will be done only with tensor scaling to produce a single global scaling constant that will be applied to all blocks at the inference level for that layer.

 The matrix multiplication being done is `F = W * A = (c_w * W_n) * (c_a * A_n) = (c_w * c_a) * (W_n * A_n)`, where `c_w` and `c_a` are constants extracted from the tensors `W` and `A`, and `W_n` and `A_n` are normalized versions of the weight and activation matrices.